 The Short List:

-- Watch the Magic Fountain in Montjuïc Park: An evening water and light show choreographed to popular music, on the site of the 1929 World Fair.
-Free and well worth staying up past bedtime for.
+- Watch the Magic Fountain in Montjuïc Park: An evening water and light show, choreographed to popular music, on the site of the 1929 World Fair.
+Free and well worth staying up past bedtime.
 Days and times vary by season.

 - Visit Gaudi's Park Güell: It's a trek to get to, and the city has recently implemented fees and time limits for visitors in the main square, but still worth the trip.
 Book tickets online.